 This commentary is about two things — knowing the kind of music you like, and getting the kind of sound you want.

-If you believe a word you read on the various sites where audiophiles freely dispense advice about everything under the sun regarding music, recordings and equipment, you are asking for trouble and you are surely going to get it.
-You will encounter an endless supply of nonsense, more often than not defended tooth and nail by those with more aptitude for typing than for critical listening.
+If you believe what you read on the various sites where audiophiles freely dispense advice about everything under the sun regarding music, recordings and equipment, you are asking for trouble and you are surely going to get it.
+You will encounter an endless supply of half-truths, untruths and just plain nonsense, more often than not defended tooth and nail by those with typing skills but not much enthusiasm for the tedium of critical listening.

 What kind of equipment are these people using?
 How deep is their experience in audio?
 Truth be told, I was pretty misguided myself during the first ten (or twenty, gulp) years I spent in audio, reading the magazines (I still have my Stereophiles and Absolute Sounds from the ’70s in boxes in the garage), traipsing from stereo store to store, trying to figure out what constituted Good Sound so that I could manage to get my own equipment to produce something like the best I heard.
 Most of the time what I heard made me want nothing to do with that kind of sound of course.